-The purpose of a cash medical support order is to provide money for the uncovered health care costs of a child, whether paid for by the other parent, another person, or Medicaid, and is charged only when private health insurance coverage is not being provided for the children.
+• The purpose of a cash medical support order is to provide money for the ordinary medical costs of a child, whether paid for by the other parent, another person, or Medicaid, and is charged only when private health insurance coverage is not being provided for the children.
 When the children are on Medicaid, the obligor pays cash medical support to the State of Ohio.
 When the children are not covered by Medicaid, the obligor pays cash medical support to the obligee.
-The amount of cash medical support is calculated at five percent of the obligor's "adjusted gross income."
-However, indigent obligors do not have to pay any cash medical support.
-Specifically, if the obligor's adjusted gross income is less than 150% of the federal poverty level for a one-person household, the parent cannot be ordered to pay cash medical support.
+The amount of cash medical support is \$388.70 per year per child.
+However, indigent obligors may not have to pay any cash medical support.